2021–22 UEFA Champions League qualifying: Schedule

 The schedule of the competition is as follows (all draws are held at the UEFA headquarters in Nyon, Switzerland).

 Preliminary round

 The draw for the preliminary round was held on 8 June 2021, 12:00 CEST.

 Seeding

 A total of four teams played in the preliminary round.
-Seeding of teams was based on their 2021 UEFA club coefficients, with two seeded teams and two unseeded teams in the semi-finals.
-The first team drawn in each tie in the semi-finals, and also the final (between the two winners of the semi-finals, whose identity was not known at the time of draw), would be the "home" team for administrative purposes.
+Seeding of teams was based on their 2021 UEFA club coefficients, with two seeded teams and two unseeded teams in the semi-final round.
+The first team drawn in each tie in the semi-final round, and also the final round (between the two winners of the semi-finals, whose identity was not known at the time of draw), would be the "home" team for administrative purposes.

 Bracket

 Summary

 The preliminary round matches, which consisted of two semi-finals on 22 June 2021 and the final on 25 June 2021, were originally to be played at Gundadalur, Tórshavn in the Faroe Islands, but were moved due to restrictions related to the COVID-19 pandemic in the Faroe Islands.
 The matches were instead played in Albania, with the semi-finals at Elbasan Arena, Elbasan and Niko Dovana Stadium, Durrës, and the final at Elbasan Arena.

 The winner of the preliminary round final advanced to the first qualifying round.
 The losers of the semi-finals and final were transferred to the Europa Conference League Champions Path second qualifying round.